OpenLiberty/open-liberty/.github/pull_request_template.md

 # Delete this section and fill in the remaining info from the template

-ATTENTION, READ THIS: Updated July 2024
+ATTENTION, READ THIS: Updated August 2026

 Read and understand this completely, then delete the static part of the template.